 - 6c Click OK to save your changes. - 7 When you have finished configuring the job, click OK to save your changes.

-8 Select the job in the list (by selecting the check box next to the job name), then click Get Status.
+The job is added to the job list. - 8 Select the job in the list (by selecting the check box next to the job name), then click Get Status.
 The Job Status dialog box displays any configuration errors.
-Because the job requires rights to the driver object and those rights have not yet been granted, you see an Insufficient rights to driver object error.

-- 9 Click Grant rights, then click OK to confirm the action. - 10 If other errors are displayed, resolve the errors.
+Because the job requires rights to the driver object and those rights have not yet been granted, you see an Insufficient rights to driver object error. - 9 Click Grant rights, then click OK to confirm the action. - 10 If other errors are displayed, resolve the errors.
 Otherwise, click Close to close the Job Status dialog box.

-3.3 Configuring the Schedule Driver Job
+Configuring the Schedule Driver Job